UK Youth Parliament – young voices heard on next steps

 Make Your Mark 2020, ballot open

-Democracy, News, News and Blogs
+Democracy, News, News and Blogs Archive

 "Have Your Say" Nov 2020, 11-18 year-olds can vote to prioritise campaigns online.
 This has been a challenging year for the Youth Parliament but the vote is open ! [topics listed below] Covid restrictions have delayed the usual timetable for the UK Youth Parliaments 'Make Your Mark' annual campaign vote by children and young people aged 11-18.
 The annual ballot is the largest youth consultation in the UK, usually takes place over the summer to choose five topics to be debated and voted on by young MYPs in a special sitting of the Youth Parliament in the House of Commons in November.
 This year the ballot, which topped 1m votes in 2018, is open during month of November with registered schools and youth groups supporting participation.
 You can only vote…